Last updated on July 17th, 2023 at 06:13 pm

 - Check the shuttering of the plinth beam work procedure for alignment, level, plumb, and supports.

-- Check and cast the beams and columns with proper grade of concrete, ensuring the required covers to the reinforcement.
+- Check and cast the beams and columns with the proper grade of concrete, ensuring the required covers to the reinforcement.

 - Cure the concrete/masonry work.
 Remove all grass shrubs and loose material from the plinth area.